SavAct/eosioteleport/contracts/teleporteos/README.md

 # Deployment and initialization

-0. The EOSIO account of the contract needs the `eosio.code` permission activated.
+0. The EOSIO account of the contract needs the `eosio.code` permission activated
+1. Replace the value of `TOKEN_CONTRACT_STR` and `TOKEN_SYMBOL` in the `teleporteos.hpp` file with your token specific data
-1. Deploy the contract
+2. Deploy the contract
-2. Run the ini action of the contract with the following parameters
+3. Run the ini action of the contract with the following parameters
 ```
 ACTION ini(asset min, uint64_t fixfee, double varfee, bool freeze, uint32_t threshold);
 ```